-The Eastern Corridor is also located below the Town's wastewater treatment facility, while its easternmost lift station is located nearly a quarter mile east of Stone Canyon Drive near US 36.
+The Eastern Corridor is also located below the Town's wastewater treatment facility (its easternmost lift station is located nearly a quarter mile east of Stone Canyon Drive near US 36).
 Additional development in the Subarea will require the extension of sewer lines and a lift station.
+The Town is moving forward with this utility expansion project, which is currently funded with an EDA grant and is in the design and engineering phase.
+This will be the type of public investment which "readies the environment" for private investment.

-Similar to these physical conditions, the characteristics of individual parcels in the Subarea, including their size, configuration and ownership structure, impact the area's ability to support desired land uses and development projects.
+Similar to these physical conditions, the characteristics of individual parcels in the Subarea (including size, configuration and ownership structure) impact the Subarea's ability to support desired land uses and development projects.
 Nearly 70% of the Subarea's property is owned by local interests, which is a positive indicator for advancing desired character and quality levels.

-Regulatory impacts on development throughout the larger LPPA and individual Subareas, are currently prescribed by County codes for all properties located outside of the Lyons municipal boundaries and Town agreements with individual property owners on select properties within the various subareas, many dating back multiple decades.
-Upon annexation to the town, development will be informed by its municipal code and all adopted design and development guidelines that may be in effect.
-The IGA between Boulder County and the Town of Lyons describes locations where development may and may not occur, some of which are impacted by conservation easements that run with certain properties, and others designated as Lyons Interest Area / Rural Preservation Areas (LIA / RPA).
-Within the Eastern Corridor, the IGA designates approximately 65 acres, or 24% of the subarea, as part of a "no-build zone," and thereby precluding any development within these parcels.
-While a portion of the "no-build zone" is impacted by steep slopes or its adjacency to archaeologically-significant sites, several acres are located adjacent to the highway corridor, presenting some potential for development of non-residential uses, specifically commercial retail, restaurant, and entertainment (See Exhibit 2-1).
+Regulatory impacts on development throughout the larger LPPA and individual Subareas are currently prescribed by County codes (for all properties located outside of the Lyons municipal boundaries), Town regulations and Town agreements with individual property owners on select properties within the various Subareas.
+Foremost among these codes and agreements as they impact the Eastern Corridor Subarea are the following.

+Town of Lyons/Boulder County IGA: Established in 2002, and subsequently amended in 2012, the IGA describes locations where development may and may not occur, some of which are impacted by conservation easements that run with certain properties and others designated as Lyons Interest Area / Rural Preservation Areas (LIA / RPA).
+Within the Eastern Corridor, the IGA designates approximately 65 acres (24% of the Subarea) as part of a "no-build zone," thereby precluding any development within these parcels.
+While a portion of the "no-build zone" is impacted by steep slopes or adjacency to archaeologically-significant sites, several acres are located adjacent to the SH 66 highway corridor.
+This highway frontage presents potential for development of non-residential uses, specifically commercial retail, restaurant and entertainment (See Figure 2-1).
+In addition to restricting the location of future development, the IGA also describes land use and density limitations within select properties or portions of properties1.